Conda¶

 conda deactivate

-Export or import an environment¶
+Export or Import an Environment¶

 Expand to see how to export your environment to an environment.yml